 About us Where we help Burma ROHINGYA / BURMA / MYANMAR The security situation in Burma/Myanmar means we cannot help the Rohingya refugees inside Myanmar.
 The number of Rohingya refugees (and their descendants) in Bangladesh is reported to be almost 1 Million now in Bangladesh with only 10% refugees able to receive aid in the UN registered camps.Next Project in 2017.
 Human rights organisations have reported horrific crimes against the Rohingya, their homes and villages have been burned down and destroyed, children were taken away and killed, women violently raped, civilians brutally beaten before being burned.(1) These undocumented Rohingya refugees fled injured and traumatised, with whatever was at hand.
 Many swam across or bribed boatmen to take them across to Bangladesh, They live in makeshift huts, without access to food, medicine or education.
-Andrew and Liz have been providing Aid to the Rohingya on behalf of Al Fatiha Global's donors since 2015.
 Through your contributions, we hope to provide: Shelters to ease immediate suffering Essential food products Essential medical aid to refugee camps Water sanitation - wells, hand pumps Education Centers Orphanages Basic health care Emergency response unit Medicines Household essentials, e.g., mosquito nets, bedding, etc. Previous Updates Completion of Shelters, Toilets, and Hand Water Pumps in partnership with Walsall and Black Country Rohingya Support Group Rohingya Rohingya Food Distribution in early June 2017, in Cox Bazar.
 Rohingya Aid Assessment of Damage of Rohingya in Cox Bazar following Cyclone Mora, making landfall.
-Rohingya Cyclone Mora Support Our Work By Donating Now Please select a donation amount: * £25 £50 £100 Other Set up a regular payment Donate If you would like to know more about the whats happening on the ground, consider reading Gya Arakan By Liz Mys, Andrew Day.
-It can be obtained from http://www.lulu.com/shop/liz-mys-and-andrew-day/gya-arakan/ebook/product-23143357.html Please Share this appeal with your contacts, we rely on social media to publicse the work we do.
+Rohingya Cyclone Mora Support Our Work By Donating Now Please select a donation amount: * £25 £50 £100 Other Set up a regular payment Donate If you would like to know more about the whats happening on the ground, consider reading Gya Arakan By Liz Mys, Andrew Day, it's an excellent book that is recommended reading for anyone wishes to help.
+It can be obtained from http://www.lulu.com/shop/liz-mys-and-andrew-day/gya-arakan/ebook/product-23143357.html Please Share this appeal with your contacts, we rely on social media to publicise the work we do.